pavithrar020/ramakrishnan_pavithra_final_project/README.md

 - **Responsive Design**: Mobile-friendly layout for seamless usage on various devices.
 - **Code Style**: Follows PEP 8 and includes comments/docstrings for clarity.
 - **Documentation**: Refer to inline comments and docstrings for further details on specific modules, classes, or functions.

----

-This project provides a robust starting point for managing and exploring city-related data through a role-based web interface.